 In January 2008 he successfully performed Hans Sachs at the Wiener Staatsoper, where he also sang Telramund in Lohengrin and Jochanaan in Strauss´ Salome.
 In spring 2008 he triumphed with his role debut at the Staatsoper Hamburg as Alberich in a new production of Wagner’s Rheingold, where he had previously performed Jochanaan and Alberich in a new production of Wagner’s Siegfried.
 In the seasons 2010/11 and 2011/12 Wolfgang Koch performed in Hamburg in new productions of Bliss, Palestrina, Don Giovanni and Götterdämmerung as well as in revivals of Rheingold, Siegfried and Parsifal.

-The artist is closely connected to the Staatsoper Munich, where he performed, after new productions of Busoni’s Doktor Faust (2008), Pfitzner’s Palestrina (2009), Lohengrin (2009) , also Pizarro in Beethoven’s Fidelio (2010).
-Last season he performed the part of Alberich in the new production of Der Ring des Nibelungen.
+The artist is closely connected to the State Opera Munich, where he performed, after new productions of Busoni’s Doktor Faust (2008), Pfitzner’s Palestrina (2009), Lohengrin (2009), also Pizarro in Beethoven’s Fidelio (2010).
+In the season 2011/12 he performed the part of Alberich in the new production of Der Ring des Nibelungen.
 At the Salzburg Festival (2011) Wolfgang Koch made his role debut as Barak in Frau ohne Schatten.
-In the very same role he was to be seen at the Wiener Staatsoper last season.
-At the Royal Opera House Covent Garden Wolfgang Koch made his debut as Hans Sachs (2011), where returned as Alberich in Der Ring des Nibelungen in 2012.
-In the current season he has already celebrated a great success in the title role of Hindemith’s Mathis der Maler at Theater an der Wien.
+In the very same role he was to be seen at the Wiener Staatsoper in 2012.
+At the Royal Opera House Covent Garden Wolfgang Koch made his debut as Hans Sachs (2011), where he returned as Alberich in Der Ring des Nibelungen in 2012.
+In the season 2012/13 he has celebrated a great success in the title role of Hindemith’s Mathis der Maler at Theater an der Wien.